-Antiviral activity: it was reported that honey has been shown to inhibit in vitro the Rubella virus 368, Herpes virus ^{26, 161}.
-P. sativum, N. sativa, Z. multiflora and Z. mauritiana honeys from Iran showed anti- HIV-1 activity as tested by PCR, due to methylglyoxal, 56
+Antiviral activity: it was reported that honey has been shown to inhibit in vitro the Rubella virus and Herpes virus , P. sativum, N. sativa, Z. multiflora and Z. mauritiana honeys from Iran have anti- HIV-1 activity as tested by PCR, due to methylglyoxal

-High inhibitory activity against the influenza virus of various sources was reported for Manuka honey351, due to methylglyoxal95
+High inhibitory activity against the influenza virus of various sources was reported for Manuka honey due to methylglyoxal